 - Configure your email correctly

 Just like a credit score, time is a factor here.
 How much time is dependant on your email provider, but if you ramp up slowly and work on sending great content, you will be in good shape.
 If you rush, you will be labeled as a bad sender and will be difficult to change to a good sender.

 Sending and receiving quality emails is like arriving to a party and introducing yourself to everyone there through a handshake.
 If a few people do not shake your hand back, you are now the weird person at the party.
 Don’t have your email be that weird person at the party.

 You can start by sending your friends an email and having them all reply (you can respond them back as well).
 The responses let your email provider know that these are messages that the receiver wanted to see and are not spam or malware (handshake accepted).

 Avoid emailing more than 4 people with the same domain or company as this looks suspicious to email providers.
 Try to email people with different email hosts, like Google, Microsoft, Yahoo etc. Be sure to send these one at time and not to use any automation at this point, slow and steady wins the email game.

-Setting up your email correctly will improve your deliverability and reduce the chance of the recipient’s email provider from blocking your message.
+Setting up your email correctly will improve your deliverability.
+Thanks to that you can reduce the chance of getting into spam.
 It is like when you go in for a handshake; making eye contact and having a firm handshake are details most people pay attention to.
 Don't forget to make a good first impression as well as don’t forget the details of your email configuration.